erickcestari/erickcestari/README.md

 * IT technician and studying information systems ;
 * I'm currently learning ReactJS, NextJS and Typescript ;
 * Working as a dev at BrBit Sistemas ;
+* Reading <a href="https://natureofcode.com/">The Nature Of Code </a> and <a href="https://www.amazon.com.br/Entendendo-Algoritmos-Ilustrado-Programadores-Curiosos/dp/8575225634">Learning Algorithms</a> ;

 ## **💻 My Skills:**
 <div style="display: inline_block" align="center">